After year of disruptions, new Wolfe Island ferry set to launch this spring | CBC News

 After year of disruptions, new Wolfe Island ferry set to launch this spring

-Ontario's Ministry of Transportation has announced a new fully-electric ferry should begin carrying passengers to and from Wolfe Island near Kingston, Ont., sometime this spring — more than a year later than anticipated.
+Ontario's Ministry of Transportation has announced a new electric ferry should begin carrying passengers between Wolfe Island and Kingston, Ont., sometime this spring — more than a year later than anticipated.

-The new Wolfe Islander IV has been docked in Picton, Ont., for more than 450 days, and residents relying on the current ferry have spent the past year dealing with dozens of disruptions.
+The new Wolfe Islander IV has been docked in nearby Picton for more than 450 days as residents relying on the current ferry have spent the past year dealing with dozens of disruptions.

 Some delays have kept them waiting on the dock for hours, causing concern about access to medical care.